 Why drop shipping.

-Drop shipping does have the potential to be a very profitable online business.
+A Drop shipping business has the opportunity to be a very profitable online business.
 Done with proper due diligence it can be a life changing business.
-The promotions by the big E-Comm and hosting platforms high light this in their advertising, Selling the sizzle and loading you up with extras after you have bought the sausage.
-E-Commerce companies such as Salehoo, Shopify, Big E-Commerce are a couple of names that spring to mind.
+The promotions by the big E-Comm and hosting platforms highlight this in their advertising,

 This look at drop shipping business opportunities should give you the enough information to make an informed decision about whether or not this is a path you want to go down.

 I have posted on this subject previously, but I keep seeing knew players entering the E-Commerce hosting sphere and am wondering why is it becoming so more popular now, when you still have Amazon, E-bay as well as old favorites like Etsy and Artfire, which although listed as arts and crafts have a large part of their membership drop shipping.